lks-ai/ComfyUI-StableAudioSampler/README.md

   - Gain
   - Possibly Clipping or something

-I'm very open to anyone who wants to contribute.
+We are very open to anyone who wants to contribute from the open source community.
 Make your forks and pull requests.
 We will build something cool.